microsoft/BackupDwToBlob/README.md

 This pipeline is used to check if the backup SQL Azure Server exist, and if not, it will create it.
 Additionally it will add the Azure Data Factory MSI as the domain admin for this SQL Server (Only if this pipeline creates the server) and allow all Azure services to be able to connect to it.

-> If the server already exist, then none of the below values would be applied.
+> **Please Note**: If the server already exist, then none of the values would be applied and you have to ensure that all settings on the server is correct!

 #### Step 1 Parameters